 While you’re saving companies a large amount of cash, you’ll be earning a handsome salary in the process.
 Though this is true, it still takes a lot of hard work, study time and money to attain the qualifications necessary to gain employment at a corporate head office.
 To be at the top of this ultra-competitive industry, you need to have a treasure trove of certifications.

 So, whether you’re a novice in the industry or a seasoned veteran – it might be time to finally earn or enhance your credentials.
-Here are the best financial certifications for your career in 2019.
+Here are the best financial certifications for your career.

 1. Certified Public Accountant – CPA

 Average salary: $73,800 (£58,702)

 A CPA license is a requirement needed to serve as a tax preparer, accountant or financial analyst.
 If you have this title, then you can work the industry in any corner of the globe as it is the most widely recognised financial qualification in the world.
 The CPA will provide guidance on a diverse array of financial issues, ranging from organising your portfolio of investments to reducing your tax burden.

 Although it does require more than 100 hours of coursework and a comprehensive examination, the work you put in is a worthwhile investment as this is one of the most lucrative careers to enter.

 When you wish to concentrate on life insurance and estate planning, then a CLU qualification is essential.
 What makes this certification worth the expense is the fact that you study other topics, such as group benefits, retirement planning, income taxation and health insurance.
 This is a good thing to have listed on your CV, especially since it’s for an industry that is offering all sorts of products and services.

 If you want to advance your career, this is a highly sought out qualification to possess, as financial institutions and insurance firms are always attempting to find talent with eclectic knowledge.
 It can be attained by completing the eight-course programme and exam at an accredited university.